liamwalsh1980/Milestone-Project-1/README.md

 ![template](assets/images/imagetemplate.png)

-Embrace Autism is a website that is mainly aimed at parents and parental guardians of children that have a diagnosis of Autism (ASD – Autistic Spectrum Disorder).
-The website provides ideas and tips on how to occupy Autistic children which will keep them happy, busy and active.
+Embrace Autism is a fictional website that is mainly aimed at parents of children that have a diagnosis of Autism (ASD – Autistic Spectrum Disorder).
+The website provides ideas and tips on how to occupy Autistic children which will keep them happy, engaged and active.
 As a father of an Autistic child, I know how difficult it can be to entertain and keep your child happy and active.
 Therefore, I had the idea to design a website that can offer help and advice drawn upon my own experiences.
-Embrace Autism is a website that you can access time and time again to get new ideas, parent to parent advice and useful links to external websites relevant to Autism.
-There is the option to subscribe to Embrace Autism by providing your name and email address to get regular new ideas.
+Embrace Autism is a website that you can access time and time again to get new ideas, parent to parent advice and useful links to external websites relevant to ASD.
+There is the option to subscribe to Embrace Autism by providing your name and email address to get regular new ideas, free of charge.

 This milestone project is the first of four that is to contribute towards my Full Stack Web Developer Diploma with Code Institute.
 The main requirements in this project is to design a responsive website using HTML5 and CSS3 with three web pages or three separate sections on one page.
-I chose to go with three webpages as I wanted to keep the home page content minimum, the about page with a high level of content and a separate page for subscribing.
+I chose to go with three webpages as I wanted to keep the homepage content minimum, the about page with a high level of content and a third page for subscribing.
 All this i feel would work well when using the easy-to-use menu bar to navigate around.

 Essentially, this part is your sales pitch.